mht85/MitoPhAST/README.txt

 Extracted sequences can be found in the sequences folder with .cds.fa suffixes.
 FASTA and PHYLIP files after alignment can be found in the align_trim folder as all_13pcg.fasta and all_13pcg.phy.
-Final tree from RAxML analysis with rapid bootstrapping (100 bootstrap reps) can be found in the ml_analysis folder in the MLtree.renamed.tre.
+Final tree from RAxML analysis with standard/rapid bootstrapping can be found in the ml_analysis folder in the MLtree.renamed.tre.

 In detail: